vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 1\.
 The daily ancestral sacrifice, the Pitr̥yajña, as one of the five Great Sacrifices (Mahāyajñas);

 2\.
-The monthly ancestral sacrifice, the Pi_nd_a-pitr̥-yajña, as part of the New and Full-moon sacrifice;
+The monthly ancestral sacrifice, the Pinḍa-pitr̥-yajña, as part of the New and Full-moon sacrifice;

 3\.
 The funeral ceremonies on the death of a householder;